 The full schedule of events for the Hocking Valley Scenic Railway, complete with downloadable brochure, is available at www.hockingvalleytrain.org.
 You can purchase your tickets there too or by calling (740) 249-1452.
 Weekend trains throughout the summer don’t usually sell-out, so you can usually just wait and buy at the depot when you arrive for your train ride.
 But you’ll definitely want to reserve your seats ahead of time for any other train.
 If purchased ahead, tickets are held at will call in the Nelsonville depot.
 Prices vary, but the average ticket price is around $15.
 And keep in mind that there is a small extra fee to purchase tickets in advance.
 But this is arguably an easily affordable family trek in a world of ever-rising costs!

 Tips to remember!
 There are no restrooms on the antique train cars, so you’ll want to make a stop in the depot restrooms before taking off on your journey.
 Parking is generally plentiful (and free!), with three lots available around the station.
 No food or drinks are sold on the train or at the depot, but you are welcome and encouraged to bring your own food and (non-alcoholic) drinks aboard.
 No pets are allowed either, so Fido will have to sit this one out (unless he’s a certified service animal).
-More details are on their website at http://www.hockingvalleytrain.org or call 740-249-1452 if you have any questions.
+More details are at http://www.hvsry.org/.
 You can also get regular updates from them if you have Facebook or Twitter (just search for “Hocking Valley Scenic Railway”).
 Finally, all trains are currently diesel-powered, but a real 1920s-era steam engine is soon to be in operation!